Taxi business plan for starting your own business

 Personnel plan of taxi business

 There are a lot of taxi services in the world.
 But only those are popular that make customers happy and satisfied.
-This taxi service business plan sample has all the detail regarding the startup of the taxi service business.
+This taxi service business plan sample has all the details regarding the startup of the taxi service business.

 7.1 Company Staff

-- 1 Operations manager
+- 1 Operations Manager

-- 1 Customer Support officer
+- 1 Customer Support Officer

-- 1 Marketing officer
+- 1 Marketing Officer

 - 10 Drivers